-Web hosts who ensure they are utilizing best practices when it comes to outbound spam control can avoid IP blacklist and other email deliverability issues.
+Web hosts who ensure they are utilizing best practices when it comes to outbound spam control can avoid IP blocklist and other email deliverability issues.

-Here are five ways you can ensure your business stays off IP blacklists:
+Here are five ways you can ensure your business stays off IP blocklists:

 - Register for Feedback Loops

-Spamhaus and other IP blacklists light up when they receive spam from your customers.
-IP blacklists help you to pinpoint difficult to identify spamming patterns such as “snow-shoe-ing”.
+Spamhaus and other IP blocklists light up when they receive spam from your customers.
+IP blocklists help you to pinpoint difficult to identify spamming patterns such as “snow-shoe-ing”.